JacobBruce/AI-UI/README.md

 Next you'll need to download a text generation AI model from a site like [Hugging Face](https://huggingface.co/models).
 Models which have been fine-tuned on conversational text should work best for the chat bot.

+If you want the chat bot to be capable of sending images you will also need to download a separate image generation AI model which uses the Stable Diffusion pipeline, many can be found on Hugging Face.

-Now you can run AU_UI.exe but it wont do much until you visit the Settings tab and fill out the required information.
+Now you can run AI_UI.exe but it wont do much until you visit the Settings tab and fill out the required information.
 The 'Python Binary' setting would be `C:/venv/Scripts/python.exe` for this example setup.

 ## Model Files

-This repository doesn't contain the large model files from MakeItTalk, visit the [MakeItTalk repo](https://github.com/yzhou359/MakeItTalk) if you need links for them.
-They should also be included in AI UI releases.
+This repository doesn't contain the large model files from MakeItTalk.
+However they should be included with AI UI releases if you need them.